cease-fumation/stop-smoking/README.md

 * _Replacing a smoking habit with nicotine replacement products does not accomplish this._
 * By **slowly** substituting non-tobacco for tobacco in our cigarettes, we make our body "unlearn" the association between smoking and fulfilling the crave.

-## Rationale

-First of all, I have used this method in the past and successfully quit smoking with surprising ease.
-I kept it up for over half a year _without any cravings or needing to suppress any urges_.
-I eventually did start smoking again when I was having self-destructive tendencies, but I don't think any method of stopping smoking could have prevented that.

-I have also tried nicotine replacement products; specifically, I have vaped/used an e-cig for quite some time, but honestly it did not satisfy my cravings for a cigarette.
-Drinking caffeinated soda does not satisfy a craving for good espresso.
-Before I came up with this method I tried simply smoking less, but whenever I was in a situation that I strongly associated with smoking (drinking beer with friends, for example), the cravings would weigh on me heavily and I would give in and smoke more than "budgeted". _After using this method, even being out drinking with friends did not cause any cravings._

-The clue here is that before this method, I had never actually broken down the association between those kinds of behaviours and the craving for tobacco.
-The human brain is excellent at forming emotional associations; this is how we learn a lot of basic things.
-Unfortunately, it is not perfect, some things make us feel good in the short term but aren't great in the longer term.
-We are always told we need to practice discipline and learn to control our urges, but if _we can hack our brain and break down our urges_ this has much better results.

 ## Benefits

 * Cheap